hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 - Use the branding overlay and [RFC0756 OCA for Aries Style Guide] in displaying the credential in various contexts (e.g., in a credential offer prompt, in a list, selected from a list, alone on a page, etc.).
-- Process the attribute data using the `type`, `encoding`, `format`, `unit` and `standard` overlays and display tha attributes appropriately for a given user.
+- Process the attribute data using the `type`, `character encoding`, `format`, `unit` and `standard` overlays and display tha attributes appropriately for a given user.
 For example, display dates in a form suitable for the language and country settings of the user.
+- Where enumerated names are used for credential attributes, retrieve and use the name-value pairs in the [Entry Code Overlay] and [Entry Overlay] to display the data.
 - Use the OCA-provide metadata about the credential, such as the name/description of the issuer, name/description of the credential type.

-A recommended tactic when adding OCA support to a holder is when a credential is issued without an associated OCA Bundle, generate one using the information available about the type of the credential, default images, and randomly generated colors.
+A recommended tactic when adding OCA support to a holder is when a credential is issued without an associated OCA Bundle, generate an OCA Bundle for the credential using the information available about the type of the credential, default images, and randomly generated colors.
 That allows for the creation of screens that assume an OCA Bundle is available.
+The [RFC0756 OCA for Aries Style Guide] contains guidelines for doing that.

 #### Adding OCA Bundles to Present Proof Messages